flang-compiler/flang/README.md

 - openmp-llvm
 - modified clang

 The latest supported LLVM version is 4.0.
-Flang also supports LLVM version 3.9.
+Flang also supports LLVM version 5.0 and 3.9.
+To use 5.0, substitute 50 for 40 in the build instructions.
 To use 3.9, substitute 39 for 40 in the build instructions.

 ## Building